Rest for the War-Weary

 David Alexander on a Marine Chaplain & the Legacy of Okinawa

 As a Fleet Marine Force chaplain, I have the honor of serving with Marines.
 I live alongside them, train with them, go to war with them, and in the valley of the shadow of death I give them my blessing and they keep me alive.
 I cry with them in the face of great loss when it is the only way to keep our humanity.
 We answer our nation's call together, and we strive together and grow weary together.
 Some of my Marines have deployed seven times over the last ten years.
-We are all getting tired, even as we continue to prepare to answer the call of our nation "in every . . .
+We are all getting tired, even as we continue to prepare to answer the call of our nation "in every clime and place."

-Not a subscriber?
+• Not a subscriber or wish to renew your subscription?
 Subscribe to Touchstone today for full online access.
-Over 30 years of content!
+Over 30 years of publishing!